AdobeDocs/workfront.en/help/review-and-approve-work/manage-approvals/associate-approval-with-work.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your `Workfront administrator`.
+&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

 ## Considerations about associating approval processes with work items

-In addition to the considerations described below, we recommend that you revisit the general considerations about approval processes in  `Workfront`.
+In addition to the considerations described below, we recommend that you revisit the general considerations about approval processes in&nbsp;Workfront.
 For more information, see [Approval process overview](../../review-and-approve-work/manage-approvals/approval-process-in-workfront.md).

 <ul> <!--
   Approvals can only be associated with the status of a project, task, or issue in Workfront.